-This course demands from students to learn and understand the mechanics of securities markets, types of available investments, and an introduction to determination of securities values.
-Problems of investment policy are approached through studies of portfolio selection methods and the valuation of special classes of assets.
+This course requires students to evaluate the mechanics of securities markets, types of available investments, and an introduction to determination of securities values.
+Problems of investment policy are approached through studies of portfolio selection, performance evaluation, and risk management methods.